-AOD-153 Physiology and Pharmacology of Alcohol and Other Drugs 3.0 Units / 3.0 hours LEC
+AOD-153 Physiology and Pharmacology of Alcohol and Other Drugs

 The course will provide the student with a basic understanding of the physiological and pharmacological actions of psychoactive drugs.
 Psychological, sociological and biological perspectives will be presented.
 The course will provide detailed information on the following groups of drugs: stimulants, tobacco, depressants (including alcohol), opioids, hallucinogens, marijuana, over-the-counter (OTC) drugs, and other selected psychotherapeutic drugs.
 Recommended Preparation: Eligibility for ENG 200